projectmesa/mesa/paper/paper.md

 ```

 ### Spaces
 Mesa offers a variety of spaces within which agents can be located.
-A basic distinction is between discrete or cell-based spaces, and continous space.
+A basic distinction is between discrete or cell-based spaces, and continuous space.
 In discrete spaces, the space consists of a collection of cells and agents occupy a cell.
 Examples of this include orthogonal grids, hexgrids, voroinoi meshes, or networks.
-In a continous space, in constrast, an agent has a location.
+In a continuous space, in constrast, an agent has a location.

 Mesa comes with a wide variety of discrete spaces, including OrthogonalMooreGrid, OrthogonalVonNeumanGrid, Hexgrid, Network, and VoroinoiMesh.
 These are all implemented using a doubly linked data structure where each cell has connections to its neighboring cells.
 The different discrete spaces differ with respect to how they are "wired-up", but the API is uniform across all of them.